 - Code review friction: Eliminated debates about formatting—it's all automated

 But the biggest win?
 Confidence.
 When I look at any RaftLabs repository now, I know exactly what I'll find.
-The same hooks, the same commit format, the same branch naming, the same PR templates.
+The same hooks, the same commit format, the same branch naming, the same PR templates, the same test coverage standards, and the same AI-enforced coding patterns.
 It just works.

 Try It Yourself